nmhkahn/torchsummaryX/README.md

 # torchsummaryX
 Improved visualization tool of [torchsummary](https://github.com/sksq96/pytorch-summary).
-Here, we visualize kernel size, output shape, # params, and also Mult-Adds.
-Moreover, torchsummaryX can handle RNN, Recursive NN, or model with multiple inputs.
+Here, it visualizes kernel size, output shape, # params, and Mult-Adds.
+Also the torchsummaryX can handle RNN, Recursive NN, or model with multiple inputs.

 ## Usage
 ```python